dinabandhuk/samrakshak/README.md

 # Digital_devalaya
 #asianhack
 Team samrakshak.
 Project: Digital Devalaya.
-Ancient sculpture, cultural preservation, digital tourism on AR VR with photogrammetry.
+Digital Visits of heritage sites in AR, 3D assets for artists, cultural archival and promotion of ditigal economy.
 # Input
 - images of the object from all viewing angles.
 At least 25 images recommended.
 - Processes it with [NodeODM](https://github.com/OpenDroneMap/NodeODM).